jefflessard/tvheadend-documentation/development/architecture/15-HTTP-API-Server.md

 **Location**: `src/http.c`, `src/http.h`

 The HTTP server is initialized early in the startup sequence (during pre-fork phase) to bind to privileged ports before dropping privileges.
-It creates a TCP server that listens for incoming connections and spawns a thread for each client connection.
+It creates a TCP server that listens for incoming connections.
+Connection handling is delegated to the TCP server layer.

 **Key Features:**
-- **Multi-threaded**: One thread per client connection for concurrent request handling
+- **Multi-threaded**: Connection handling uses the TCP server's threading model for concurrent request processing
 - **HTTP/1.0 and HTTP/1.1**: Full support for both protocol versions
 - **Keep-alive**: Persistent connections to reduce overhead
 - **Chunked transfer**: Support for chunked transfer encoding